brownman/SPSE/BANK/2/README.md

 question
 ----
-- what is a string ?
-- what is the type of an already signed variable ?
+- what is the data type of an already signed variable ?